Hopequre Mobile phone +919899112690 Mail Hopequre contactus@hopequre.com Contact With HopeQure Contact Us

 WHAT IS THE DIFFERENCE BETWEEN PHYSIOTHERAPY AND OCCUPATIONAL THERAPY?

-For disabilities included in ASD, ADHD, and Developmental delays it is advised to go to occupational therapists as they are more trained in working with problems of daily life.
-But where physical delays like balancing, walking, maintaining postures, etc. are the concern physiotherapists are required as they are more trained in body-movement activities.
+For disabilities included in ASD, ADHD, and Developmental delays it is advised to go to occupational therapists as they are better trained in working with problems of daily life.
+However, where physical delays like balancing, walking, maintaining postures, etc. are the concern, physiotherapists may be more helpful as they are trained in body-movement activities.

 WHY IS OCCUPATIONAL THERAPY IMPORTANT?